Key Takeaways:

 - They Act with Conviction and Integrity.

 People trust leaders who do what they say they will do.
 They respect those who stand by their convictions and whose values cannot be shaken.
 Such leaders are consistent and deeply committed to doing the right thing for the right reason.
 Integrity is a personality trait universally admired.
-Many people are drawn to integrity because it’s something they often feel they lack in themselves to some extent.
+Many people are drawn to a leader with integrity.
 When they see integrity expressed by a leader, they follow that leader, hoping to be inspired into making their own better personal choices.

 - They have a Signature Style.